Table of Contents

-In 2022, 41% of primary school pupils did not meet the government's expected standard in all three Key Stage 2 SATs disciplines.
+In the 2022 SATs, 41% of primary school pupils did not meet the government's expected standard in all three Key Stage 2 SATs disciplines.

 Yes!
 SATs are likely your child's first experience of a test and it's important that they have a good experience.